Border Force: Attack on the Dover Immigration Centre

-On 30 October 2022, the new Immigration Centre in Dover Harbour was attacked with firebombs thrown from a car.
+On 30 October 2022, the new Immigration Centre in Dover Harbor was attacked with firebombs thrown from a car.
 Two members of staff were injured.
 The suspect, Andrew Leak from High Wycombe, was found dead in a vehicle.
-Responsibility for investigation was passed to the Counter Terrorism Policing South East.
+Responsibility for the investigation was passed to the Counter Terrorism Policing South East.
 Leak's online activities had included far-right content and conspiracy theories.
 On 5 November 2022, the police stated that the attack "was motivated by a terrorist ideology".